 The following are some of the most common mental health disorders:

 Anxiety Disorders.
 People with anxiety disorders respond to certain objects or situations with fear and dread.
-Anxiety disorders can include obsessive-compulsive disorder, panic disorders, phobias, and Post-Traumatic Stress Disorder (PTSD).
+Anxiety disorders can include panic disorders, generalized anxiety disorder, and phobias.
 (4) Symptoms of anxiety include:

 - Feelings of restlessness or irritability